PoisotLab/ms_metaweb_transfer/README.md

 it to yield the final list of interactions (Step 4).](figures/figure-concept_v2.png){#fig:concept}

-In @fig:concept, where we provide a methodological overview based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020Tet10; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
+In @fig:concept, we provide a methodological overview based on learning the embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020Tet10; @Maiorano2020DatTet] and, based on phylogenetic relationships between mammals globally [*i.e.*, phylogenetic tree
-@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (using only a species list *i.e.* interactions are 'unknown' in this instance).
+@Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (using only a species list *i.e.* interactions are treated as unknown in this instance).
 Our case study shows that phylogenetic transfer learning is an effective approach to the generation of probabilistic metawebs.
 This showcases that although the components (species) that make up the Canadian and European communities may be *minimally* shared (the overall species overlap is less than 4%), if the medium (proxy space) selected in the transfer step is biologically plausible, we can still effectively learn from the known network and make biologically relevant predictions of interactions.
 Indeed, as we detail in the results, when validated against known but fractional data of trophic interactions between Canadian mammals, our model achieves a predictive accuracy of approximately 91%.
-It should be reiterated that the framework presented in
-@fig:concept is amenable to changes *e.g.* it is possible to use distinct trees if working with distinct clades (such as pollination networks) or, alternatively, the measure of similarity may not be phylogeny, and can be replaced by information on foraging [@Beckerman2006ForBio], cell-level mechanisms [@Boeckaerts2021PreBac], or a combination of traits and phylogenetic structure [@Stock2021PaiLea].
-Most importantly, although we focus on a trophic system, it is an established fact that different (non-trophic) interactions do themselves interact with and influence the outcome of trophic interactions [see *e.g.* @Kawatsu2021AreNet; @Kefi2012MorMea].
-Future development of metaweb inference techniques should cover the prediction of multiple interaction types.

 # Method description

-The core point of our method is the transfer of knowledge of a known ecological network, in order to predict interactions between species from another location for which the network is unknown (or partially known).
-In @fig:concept the grey text boxes give a high-level overview of the approach; in the example around which this manuscript is built The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are not always directly tied to ecological processes.
+The core point of our method is the transfer of knowledge of a known ecological network to predict interactions between species for another location for which the network is unknown (or partially known) and is summarized in the grey text boxes in @fig:concept.
+The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are not always directly tied to ecological processes.
 There is a growing realization in machine learning that (unintentional) black box algorithms are not necessarily a bad thing [@Holm2019DefBla], as long as their constituent parts can be examined (which is the case with our method).
 But more importantly, data hold more information than we might think; as such, even algorithms that are disconnected from a model can make correct guesses most of the time [@Halevy2009UnrEff]; in fact, in an instance of ecological forecasting of spatio-temporal systems, model-free approaches (*i.e.* drawing all of their